gallien-lbr/cheatsheets/readme.md

 ## Links folder

-- Curated list of online favourite tools
+- Curated list of my favourites tools
 - JavaScript curated list of tutorials and websites
 - Resources for software engineering
 - Online articles, blog etc.
 - Learning resources
-- Plenty of others good things ...
+- Plenty of others good links ...

 ## Notes
 -  Cheatsheet on doctrine and symfony
--  Memo about EcamScript 🤯
+-  Memo about EcmaScript 🤯

 ## Also worth visiting